panpf/zoomimage/docs/wiki/subsampling.md

 )
 ```

-After setting the tileBitmapCache property, the memory caching function is turned on, and it can be
+After setting the tileImageCache property, the memory caching function is turned on, and it can be
-passed without modifying the tileBitmapCache property
+passed without modifying the tileImageCache property
-The `disabledTileBitmapCache` property controls the use of the memory cache feature
+The `disabledTileImageCache` property controls the use of the memory cache feature

 example: